copyleft21/iOS/README.md

 template.
 You can find instructions to get up and running on the Apple [XCode website](https://developer.apple.com/xcode/).

-If you want to use GitLab CI with your own MacOS runners (a requirement since we do not currently offer shared MacOS runners), please read through the blog post above which will walk you through a working production configuration using this approach.
+If you want to use GitLab CI with your own MacOS runners (a requirement since we do not currently yet offer shared MacOS runners - follow [infrastructure#5294](https://gitlab.com/gitlab-com/gl-infra/infrastructure/issues/5294) for updates on that front) please read through the blog post above which will walk you through everything you need to get up and running.

 ## What's contained in this project